 U.S. government works to 'cocoon' old nuclear reactors

-The decommissioned plutonium-producing B reactor is shown on the Hanford Nuclear Reservation, April 3, 2008, as viewed from a bus taking visitors on a public tour near Richland, Wash.
-(AP Photo/Ted S. Warren, File)
+FILE - The decommissioned plutonium-producing DR reactor, left, and D reactor, right, are shown on the Hanford Nuclear Reservation, June 13, 2017, near Richland, Wash.
+(AP Photo/Nicholas K. Geranios, File)

 Share: